-Tata Motors European Technical Centre plc became a wholly owned subsidiary of Tata Motors Passenger Vehicles Limited effective 1 January 2022.
-Ownership then transferred to Tata Passenger Electric Mobility Limited who became the immediate parent company of Tata Motors European Technical Centre plc with effect from 10 March 2022.
+Tata Motors European Technical Centre plc is a wholly owned subsidiary of Tata Passenger Electric Mobility Limited, which is a subsidiary of Tata Motors Limited.

 18. RELATED PARTY TRANSACTIONS

 The Company has taken advantage of the exemption available under FRS 101 Section 8 not to disclose details of transactions with wholly owned group members.